pallets/werkzeug/docs/tutorial.rst

 space where we will just dispatch to a function that implements the logic to create a new URL.
-And then one that follows the short link to the target URL and another one with the same rule but a plus (``+``) at the end to short the link details.
+And then one that follows the short link to the target URL and another one with the same rule but a plus (``+``) at the end to show the link details.

-So how do we find from the endpoint to a function?
+So how do we find our way from the endpoint to a function?
 That's up to you.
-The way we will do it in this tutorial is that we will call the method ``on_``
+The way we will do it in this tutorial is by calling the method ``on_``
 + endpoint on the class itself.
 Here is how this works::

     def dispatch_request(self, request):